Freedom of Information Act (FOIA) Rights and Responsibilities

 - You have the right to request that any charges for the requested records be estimated in advance.

 - If you believe that your FOIA rights have been violated, you may file a petition in district or circuit court to compel compliance with FOIA.

-- You may request records by U.S. Mail, fax, e-mail, in person, or over the phone.
-You do not need to specifically state that you are requesting records under FOIA.
+- You may request records by mail, fax, e-mail, in person, or over the phone.
+You are not required to specifically state that you are requesting records under FOIA.

-- Your request must identify the records you are seeking with "reasonable specificity".
-This is a common-sense standard.
-It does not refer to or limit the volume or number of records that you are requesting; instead, it requires that you be specific enough so that we can identify and locate the records that you are seeking.
+- Your request must identify the records you are seeking with "reasonable specificity."
+This is a common sense standard and does not refer to or limit the volume or number of records that you are requesting.
+Instead, reasonable specificity stipulates that you be specific enough so that we can identify and locate the records that you are seeking.

 - Your request must ask for existing records or documents.
-FOIA gives you a right to inspect or copy records; it does not apply to a situation where you are asking general questions about the work of DMV, nor does it require DMV to create a record that does not exist.
+FOIA gives you a right to inspect or copy records.
+FOIA does not apply to a situation where you are asking general questions about the work of DMV, nor does it require DMV to create a record that does not exist.

-- If we have questions about your request, please cooperate with DMV staff's efforts to clarify the type of records that you are seeking, or to attempt to reach a reasonable agreement about a response to a large request.
-Making a FOIA request is not an adversarial process, but we may need to discuss your request with you to ensure that we understand what records you are seeking.
+- Please cooperate with any efforts by DMV staff to clarify the type of records that you are seeking or to attempt to reach a reasonable agreement about a response to a large request.
+Making a FOIA request is not an adversarial process, but we may have to discuss your request with you to ensure that we understand what records you are seeking.

 DMV's Responsibilities in Responding to Your Request

 - DMV must respond to your request for information within five working days of receiving it.
 "Day one" is considered the day after your request is received.
 The five-day period does not include weekends or holidays.

 - You do not have to provide a reason for your FOIA request.
 However, FOIA does allow DMV to request your name and legal address.

 - FOIA requires that DMV make one of the following responses to your request within the five-day time period: